Security Tools

 Should I use SHA-256 for storing passwords?

 No. SHA-256 is too fast — attackers can try billions of guesses per second.
 Use bcrypt, Argon2, or scrypt for password storage.
-These are intentionally slow algorithms designed to resist brute-force attacks.

 What is a QR code used for in security?